stepanchaparyan/generic-framework-for-test-automation/README.md

-test:chrome_selenium_sendMail (run only selenium on chrome and send report mail) test:firefox_selenium (run only selenium on firefox) test:firefox_selenium_sendMail (run only selenium on firefox and send report mail)
+test:chrome_selenium_sendMail (run only selenium on chrome and send report mail) test:firefox_selenium (run only selenium on firefox) test:firefox_selenium_sendMail (run only selenium on firefox and send report mail) test:edge_selenium (run only selenium on edge) test:edge_selenium_sendMail (run only selenium on edge and send report mail)
 ```